What Are the Components of an Appraisal?

 The majority of the people participating are very familiar.
 The real estate agent is the most recognizable entity in the transaction.
 Next, the bank provides the financial capital needed to finance the transaction.
 And the title company ensures that all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller.

-So, what party makes sure the real estate is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Young Appraisal Company, Inc. will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
 Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Young Appraisal Company, Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+At the end of the day, an appraiser from Young Appraisal Company, Inc. will help you attain the most accurate property value, so you can make the most informed real estate decisions.